marionettejs/backbone.marionette/docs/marionette.collectionview.md

 By default the `CollectionView` will maintain a sorted collection's order in the DOM.
 This behavior can be disabled by specifying `{sortWithCollection: false}` on initialize.

+A sort that only changes the order of existing child views moves those views in place with the DOM API's [`insertContents`](./dom.api.md#insertcontentsparent-child-beforenode).
+This avoids rebuilding the child buffer and preserves state on the existing child elements, including focus and scroll position.

+The in-place path is skipped when filtering changes which children are shown or when children are added or removed.
+Those cases continue to use the full buffer path and call `attachHtml`.

 ### Defining the `viewComparator`